 Our responsibility is to independently express a limited assurance conclusion to Lemissoler Navigation Co.
-Ltd, based on the procedures performed and evidence obtained, as to the proper preparation of the Report, in all material respects, in accordance with the Methodology.
+Ltd, based on the procedures performed and evidence obtained, as to the preparation of the Report, in all material respects, in accordance with the Methodology and reference to the standards outlined in the Scope of work.
 We conducted our work in accordance with International Standard on Assurance Engagements 3000: Assurance Engagements other than Audits or Reviews of Historical Financial Information ("Standard"), issued by the International Auditing and Assurance Standards Board.
 The Standard requires that we obtain sufficient and appropriate evidence related to the Metrics that is free of material misstatement on which to base our conclusion.